What Fintechs does Marqeta power?

 They create a platform and APIs for other digital platforms to issue virtual/physical cards and process transactions.

 The company was launched in 2010 and is now used to power the payments infrastructure of innovative companies like Square, Uber, Instacart, DoorDash, Klarna, and Affirm, among others

 One of the features that has differentiated Marqeta from other companies in the market is the creation of their card-issuing API, allowing companies to issue virtual debit cards.
 Their product consists of:

 - Marqeta Issuing

 - Marqeta Applications

-In the upcoming IPO, the company is raising $100 Million for expenses related to “acquiring new Customers, developing its brand, expanding into new geographies, developing the existing Platform infrastructure, and creating new products for Customers.”
-In other words, Platform R&D and international expansion.
+In the IPO, the company raised $100 Million for expenses related to “acquiring new Customers, developing its brand, expanding into new geographies, developing the existing Platform infrastructure, and creating new products for Customers.”

-The valuation of the company has not been finalized, but according to some speculation online it could list in the $16-$17 Billion range.
-That would be an exponential 4X markup on its last valuation at $4.3 Billion back in May of 2020 when the company raised $150 Million privately from a U.S. institutional investor.
+The valuation of the company was floated around the $15 billion range.
+That was an exponential 3-4X markup on its last valuation at $4.3 Billion back in May of 2020 when the company raised $150 Million privately from a U.S. institutional investor.

 The lofty expectations being placed on the Fintech infrastructure company can be attributed to the fact that even after its exponential growth over the last year or two, they still only account for <1% of transaction volume in the U.S.